woo-xperto/Gift-Card---WooXperto-LLC/readme.txt

 The manual installation method involves downloading our Directory plugin and uploading it to your webserver via your favorite FTP application.
 The WordPress codex will tell you more [here](https://wordpress.org/documentation/article/manage-plugins/).
 [GeoDirectory basic installation](https://docs.wpgeodirectory.com/category/7-installation)

-1. Upload `gift-card-for-woocommerce-plugin` to the `/wp-content/plugins/` directory
+1. Upload `gift-card-wooxperto-llc` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress